Leave The Pack Behind Research

 Here are a few examples of evaluation and research conducted by LTPB researchers:

-Researchers are assessing young adults’ use of and perceptions of the online smoking cessation program, QUITRUNCHILL.
-Feedback from young adults will help to improve the usability and content of the program. - Every year, researchers evaluate the smoking cessation contest, wouldurather… to determine the population reach and to determine which contestant recruitment channels are effective.
+• Every year, researchers evaluate the smoking cessation contest, wouldurather… to determine the population reach and to determine which contestant recruitment channels are effective.

 Results of the evaluation and research projects are shared with key stakeholders and at many scholarly venues (e.g., journals and conferences).
 For more information on the research presented at conferences, please see the Research Summary Reports